Minecraft 26.31.01

 (full version)

-Now let’s go through what exactly was fixed.
-And, as always, I’ll add my quick thoughts on each point.
+Now let’s go through what exactly was fixed, point by point.
+And, by tradition, I’ll add my own brief take to each item.

 User Interface

 This one was a real pain point.
-So many people disabled animations for better performance and then had no idea why they were stuck in endless loading.
-Glad it’s finally fixed.
-Still, one question remains: how did a bug like this make it to release at all?
+How many people turned off animations for better performance, then had no idea why they were getting stuck in endless loading?
+Finally fixed.
+Though I still can’t shake the thought: how did a bug like this even make it to release?
 Disabling animations is a basic setting, and clearly thousands of players use it.

 Gameplay

-• Fixed an ID conflict when adding guests in split-screen mode on Nintendo Switch — previously, multiple guests could be connected at the same time.
+• Fixed an identifier conflict when adding guests in split-screen mode on Nintendo Switch — previously, multiple guests could be connected at the same time.

 Honestly?
-Sounds minor, but for people playing together on one Switch, this is a real lifesaver.
+It sounds minor, but for people playing together on one Switch, this is a real lifesaver.
 Shared screen is half the magic of Minecraft with friends.
-So yes, definite thumbs up.
-Though for us mobile players, this fix doesn’t really affect anything directly.
+So that’s a solid plus.
+Though for us mobile players, this fix mostly passes by — it doesn’t affect us directly.

 Blocks